bpollner/uniset/README.md

 In order to enable the target package to make use of the functionality offered by package `uniset`, three files have to be exported by `uniset` and be placed into the target package.

 ### Advantage
-The most imminent advantage of the `uniset` settings-file system over using simply a csv-file or an excel-file for permanently storing settings for any package is the fact that the key=value pairs in the 'xxx_settings.R' file get updated (added / deleted) dynamically.
+The most imminent advantage of the `uniset` settings-file system over using any static file for permanently storing settings for any package is the fact that the key=value pairs in the 'xxx_settings.R' file get updated (added / deleted) dynamically.
 So the developer of a package can delete keys or introduce new ones, and the new key=value pairs will be automatically added to or deleted from the local 'xxx_settings.R' file.
 Values changed by the user of the target package will be preserved.
 So the author of the target package can add or delete keys from the 'xxx_settings.R' file without worrying that this will cause any effort or troubles for the user of the target package.

 ### Two ways to generate the required files
 * **Export and Move Files**  Use **`uniset_getFiles`**, then move the 'xxx_settings.R' file ('xxx' for the name of your package) into the 'inst' folder (create one if not already done) of the target package.
 Move the file 'zzz.R" and the file 'uniset_globals.R' to the 'R' folder of the target package.
-In case that the '.onLoad' function already is defined, add the six lines of code from the file 'zzz.R' to your existing '.onLoad' function.
+In case that the '.onLoad' function already is defined, add the eight lines of code from the file 'zzz.R' to your existing '.onLoad' function.

 * **Write files directly to target package (recommended)**  Alternatively, use **`uniset_copyFilesToPackage`** to copy the required files directly into the target package.

 ### Accessing values from within target package
 Every variable defined in the 'xxx_settings.R' file is accessible in the code of the target package.
-See the created 'xxx_settings.r' file for an example.
+See the created 'xxx_settings.R' file for an example.
 The target package has to list `uniset` as an import, and then you can use the functions `uniset_updateSettings` or `uniset_autoUpS` called from a function **defined in the target package** to manually or automatically update the settings, i.e. to read in the key=value pairs stored in the 'xxx_settings.R' file and have them accessible in an environment created by the target package.
 See the examples at the documentation for `?uniset` and below.
 ***